smartmaster/sml_clang_raii/README.md

 #this is for demo asm tricks
 ###
+#this one has been deprecated
-#for production use, please refer to https://github.com/smartmaster/-MyCommonLibs/tree/master/clang-raii
+#for a newer and better one, please refer to https://github.com/smartmaster/RaiiForPureC

 # sml_clang_raii
 RAII for C language in pure C and ASM